 George Newcomb, who was known as “Bitter Creek” Newcomb, was originally from Fort Scott, Kansas.
 Starting his career as a cowboy at the age of 12, he worked for C. C. Slaughter on the Long S Ranch in Texas before drifting into Indian Territory.

 Charlie Bryant came from Wise County, Texas.
 He had a gunpowder burn on his cheek that earned him his nickname “Black-Faced Charlie.”

 For a short time, the Dalton brothers served with distinction on the side of the law.
 But, a narrow margin separated the lawless from the law enforcers during those rough times.
 Slipping from one side to the other, Bob Dalton, along with his brother Emmett, were charged with selling whiskey in the Osage Nation on March 21, 1890.

 Jumping bail, Bob and Emmett headed to New Mexico.
 Forming their first “gang”, Bob recruited George “Bitter Creek” Newcomb, Bill EcElhanie, and “Blackfaced Charlie” Bryant to ride with them.
 It was at a gambling house in Silver City, New Mexico that the Dalton Gang committed their first robbery.

-Before Bob, Emmett and Grat arrived at Bill’s ranch in California, Bill had married, was living a respectable life, and had become involved in politics as part of the Populist Party.
-As a member of the party, Bill became embroiled in a Populist fight with the railroad backed political machine, referring to the railroad as the S.P.
+Before Bob, Emmett, and Grat arrived at Bill’s ranch in California, Bill had married, was living a respectable life, and had become involved in politics as part of the Populist Party.
+During this time, Bill became embroiled in a Populist fight with the railroad backed political machine, referring to the railroad as the S.P.
 Robber Barons.
 This political fight was based on battles between the Southern Pacific Railroad and local farmers over land disputes.